Vinz2008/clock-py/README.md

 # Clock-py
 This project is a clock written in python.

+## Warnings
+The app is supported only in linux in compiled executable.
+You can use this app just with the python file or compile the code yourself for your platform like with pyinstaller or cx_freeze.
 ## Installation

 ### Manually

 Download the last package and extract it in a .clock folder in your home directory so that the path to the executable named clock-gui is   `~/.clock/clock-gui/clock-gui`.